Role: UX, Wireframe and Prototyping

 We interviewed 2 providers & surveyed 3 providers.
 We aimed to 1) Examining the current workflow with patient appointments 2) Probing for their reactions to the animations functionality 3) Looking into difficulties in understanding a patient’s pain 4) Data they would need or like to have to improve their treatment plans.

 We synthesized all the research for patterns and pain points.
 We then used the key insights to derive main design directions that helped guide us during our concept development.

-With those insights in mind, we began categorizing values that were important to track for the patient and provider.
-As we did this, we made sure our focus stayed on enhancing tracking adherence and deriving clinical measures.
+With those directions in mind, we began categorizing values that were important to track for the patient and provider.
+Some of the key findings clearly directed us to come up with the feature that really need.
+During this phase, we made sure our focus stayed on empowering patient to actively communicate their pain while enhancing tracking adherence and deriving clinical measures.